ran-huang/ran-huang/README.md

 I am Ran, a technical writer at [PingCAP](https://pingcap.com/).

-### 📝 I'm currently working on
+### 📝 What I do at work

 - Blog transcreation.
 My recent post 👉[*Chaos Mesh Remake: One Step Closer toward Chaos as a Service*](https://pingcap.com/blog/chaos-mesh-remake-one-step-closer-toward-chaos-as-a-service).
-- Content marketing.
+- Documentation.
+Proud to be a Committer of [TiDB Docs SIG](https://developer.tidb.io/sig/docs)!

 ### 🤠 I also love

-- Japanese. よろしくお願い！
+- 💬 Japanese. よろしくお願い致します！
-- 🎨 Painting and Anime.
+- 🎨 Painting and Animation.
 - 🎸 Ukulele.

 ### ⌨️ Weekly breakdown